Which Certification Should I Do?

 The full certification is IFMCP, which is AFMCP + all six Advanced Practice Modules (APMs) which are in a conference format, requiring up to 5 days off to participate onsite or livestream, so you must attended as they scheduled.
 APMs are $1650 each, and there’s $1825 in fees, so average total investment is $14,175 and it takes 2-4 years to complete (not including travel costs or time off work.)
 Caveat: students get 50% off so if you can manage pharmacy school and training then it’s an amazing opportunity to graduate way ahead of the game!

-Regardless of if you complete their trainings, you can simply become an FMPhA member for $385 which will give you access to the IFM Toolkit that contains over 300+ printable resources.
+Regardless of if you complete their trainings, you can become an FMPhA member and add on the IFM Membership through our Organizational Partnership with them, which will give you access to the IFM Toolkit that contains over 300+ printable resources.

 Link: https://fmpha.org/ifm

 💙 American Academy of Anti-Aging Medicine: A4M is technically about “regenerative medicine” which to me is like functional medicine to the next level where we are not only reversing chronic disease but also the aging process itself.
 This group and training is likely the most useful if you are a compounding pharmacist, as they have several pharmacists speakers like Jim LaValle and Sahar Swidan.
 A4M has a range of educational offerings, from Fellowships, Certifications, and Online Courses.
 Pricing varies widely depending on the program, but the Fellowship in Anti-Aging, Metabolic & Functional Medicine is normally $18,000.
-However, FMPhA Members now receive $100 off A4M membership, $100 of Spring Congress or World Congress, and special pricing of only $1,500 per module instead of the regular $2,250!
+However, FMPhA Members now discounts to Spring Congress or World Congress, and special pricing of only $1,500 per module instead of the regular $2,250!

-💛 Functional Medicine University: most flexible, also most affordable, but learning style is “cut and dry”.
+💛 Functional Medicine University: most flexible, also most affordable, but learning style is more “cut and dry”.
 This program was founded by a DC and can be completed by any licensed health care practitioner.
+It also includes ~12 hours of ACPE CE for Pharmacists!
 All recorded, and completely self paced with no time limit.
 The 200 hour program can be finished in a month or take years if you’d like.
 However, the webinar format looks and feels somewhat “old school” and there is little to no interaction with other students or the instructor, except for an online forum, so you have to be very self-motivated.
 They also offer a practitioner directory for graduates.
 It’s $2395, and enrollment is offered in January, April, July, and October.

 Here is a free webinar to give you a taste of their lecture style, Then, if you are interested in enrolling, consider save your seat for the next semester here: